Whiley/RFCs/text/0000-subtyping.md

 type of `nat` (also `int`).
 It then defers checking the `if` condition meets the `nat` condition to the verifier.

-A key underlying principle of the above is that, even without the verifier, we can using runtime checking when the implicit coercions arise.  **However, there be dragons here.**
+A key underlying principle should be that, even without the verifier, we can use runtime checking when the implicit coercions arise.
+**However, there be dragons here.**

 ### Callables